If I ask you, “How do your customers feel about your brand?” would you be able to answer quickly and with confidence? Probably not.

 There are literally hundreds of ways to collect voice of customer data.
 There are “old school” ways to do this using surveys and website feedback.
 If you’ve been using the internet for more than a month, I am sure you’ve experienced pop-ups saying, “Tell us what you think.”
 If you’re anything like me, you probably roll your eyes in exasperation and close the window.

 But that’s just the tip of the iceberg regarding VoC programs.
 There are dozens of voice of the customer tools, platforms, and software solutions available today that can help you collect and analyze customer data from social media, forums, chat rooms, review sites, and other customer touchpoints.
+In addition, you can use these tools to create customer archetypes to share with internal teams and partners.

 On the surface, customer data collected from these sources might provide high-level insights into your customer’s emotions.
 But the data can be more impactful once analyzed using speech, text, and web analytics.